Chinese pearl barley has no connection to barley. They are not even from the same genus.

-The other variety is ma-yuen, the subject of this page.
-From what I know, it doesn't have a common English name, and because it bears a slight resemblance to pearled barley 小麦仁 (xiao mai ren) and is most commonly grown in China, it has been called the Chinese pearl barley.
+It bears a slight resemblance to pearled barley 小麦仁 (xiao mai ren) and is most commonly grown in China, so it has been called the Chinese pearl barley.

-The Chinese believes that the coix seeds are diuretic, anti-swelling, pus-expelling and cooling.
+The Chinese believes that the Chinese pearl barley is diuretic, anti-swelling, pus-expelling and cooling.
 It is therefore most commonly recommended to people suffering from stiff and painful joints, rheumatism, warts and eczema.
 Findings from recent scientific research conducted by Japanese scientists have been positive.

-1. Sweet dessert with coix seeds, lotus seeds and red dates
+Recipe 1: Sweet dessert with Chinese pearl barley, lotus seeds and red dates

-This barley recipe contains coix seeds, lotus seeds and red dates and is a sweet Chinese soupy dessert.
+This barley recipe contains Chinese pearl barley, lotus seeds and red dates and is a sweet Chinese soupy dessert.
 It is a very light dessert, a gentle way to end a meal.
 People with stiff and painful joints, rheumatism, warts and eczema may find it helpful.
 Frequently served to the elderly as a nourishing dessert.

 150g lotus seeds